 If someone cannot back up their opinion on a candidate with evidence (i.e. what the candidate said) there is likely some bias at play and it should be examined.

-A diverse recruiting panel can also help to eliminate bias on the candidate side and catch candidates with undesirable qualities—for example, sexism.
+A diverse recruiting panel can also help to eliminate bias on the candidate side and catch candidates with undesirable qualities—for example sexism.

-As mentioned in my previous articles on bias in hiring, I have caught candidates who were patronising and sexist to myself and other female colleagues but behaved properly toward all the males on the interviewing panel.
+As mentioned in my previous article on bias in hiring, I have caught candidates who were patronising and sexist to myself and other female colleagues but behaved properly toward all the males on the interviewing panel.

-Challenges Of Collaborative Hiring
+Challenges of Collaborative Hiring

 While collaborative hiring is great in theory, like with most things involving multiple people, there are challenges to getting it right.